leonardoborges/octopress/source/_posts/2014-12-27-staring-a-new-chapter.markdown

 When I started learning Clojure over 3 years ago, little did I know that I'd be working full-time with the language so soon and I am super excited about it.
 It's great to see that much effort paying off like this.

-My start date at Atlassian is the 5th on January and I am looking forward to meeting a bunch of great people and making new friends.
+My start date at Atlassian is the 5th of January and I am looking forward to meeting a bunch of great people and making new friends.